 The Leadership Advisory Council is comprised of alumni of William & Mary, representing a broad range of constituent groups.
 The Advisory Board is a standing board with the responsibilities of assisting with effective planning, exploring and developing funding resources, participating in leadership development initiatives on campus, offering guidance on best practices, sharing W&M best practices with colleagues and recruiting new board members.

-Dr. Amy Barnes was appointed a Senior Lecturer in the Higher Education and Student Affairs (HESA) program at The Ohio State University in 2011.
+Dr. Amy Barnes is a Clinical Assistant Professor and Director of the Education Doctorate in the Higher Education and Student Affairs (HESA) program at The Ohio State University in 2011.
 In this role, Dr. Barnes is responsible for leadership and service learning courses and serves as the College of Education representative to the new interdisciplinary leadership minor committee.

 Prior to this role, Dr. Barnes served an Assistant Director in the office of Undergraduate Admissions and First Year Experience at Ohio State.
 One of her primary responsibilities in this role was the design, planning, and implementation of the Leadership Collaborative program, a 4 day, 3-night leadership conference for 80 incoming first year students.
 She was also a co-leader of the Strengths Educators Group at Ohio State and a member of the Leadership Educators Group, the primary planning group for the design of the leadership minor.
 In addition, Dr. Barnes served as an instructor with the John Glenn School of Public Affairs, teaching undergraduate courses focused on leadership and civic engagement.
 Dr. Barnes is a 1999 OSU HESA graduate of the master's program and received her Ed.D in Educational Policy, Planning and Leadership with an emphasis on Higher Education from the College of William and Mary in 2007.